pallets/click/docs/python3.rst

     For more information see :ref:`python3-surrogates`.

-*   Standard input and output on Python 3 is opened in unicode mode by default.
+*   Standard input and output on Python 3 is opened in Unicode mode by default.
 Click has to reopen the stream in binary mode in certain situations.
 Because there is no standardized way to do this, this might not always work.
 Primarily this can become a problem when